Moftin

+Administration

+The current local council has the following political composition, based on the results of the votes cast at the 2024 Romanian local elections.

+Geography

 The commune is located in the south-western part of the county, at a distance of 8 km from Carei and 27 km from the county seat, Satu Mare, on European route E671.
 It borders the city of Carei and Căpleni commune to the west, Căuaș commune to the south, Terebești and Craidorolț communes to the east and Doba commune to the north.

 History

 On 1 May 1711, at the end of Rákóczi's War of Independence, 12,000 rebels laid down their arms and took an oath of allegiance to the Emperor in the fields outside Kismajtény (Moftinu Mic).

+Economy

+The Moftin oil field is located on the territory of the commune.